Doctoral Studies

 Supervisor: K. Mountzouris

-PhD Thesis: “Dynamic transcriptomic study of sheep milk.”
+Thesis: “Dynamic transcriptomic analysis of sheep milk.”

 Laboratory: Animal Breeding & Husbandry